gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 can see something is wrong.
 The <span style="color: #00F;">blue</span>
 sphere on the right is using the world inverse transpose matrix.

-Click the diagram to hide the normals.
+Click the diagram to cycle through different representation.
+You should notice when the scale is extreme it's very easy to see the normals on the left (world) are **not** staying perpendicular to the surface of the sphere where as the ones on the right (worldInverseTranspose) are staying perpendicular to the sphere.
+The last mode makes them all shaded red.
 You should see the lighting on the 2 outer spheres is very different based on which matrix is used.
-It's hard to tell which is correct which is why this is a subtle issue.
+It's hard to tell which is correct which is why this is a subtle issue but based on the other visualizations it's clear using the worldInverseTranspose is correct.

 To implement this in our example let's change the code like this.
 First we'll update the shader.
 Techincally we could just update the value of